 Through the FY24 financial planning process, the Authority aggregates the best available data for revenues (sources) and expenditures (uses) at a point in time.
-VPRA has various commitments of funding, some of which are estimates with ongoing adjustment.
+VPRA has funding commitments from various sources, some of which are estimates with ongoing adjustment.
 These sources determine the budget capacity for the Authority.
 The expenditure estimates for operational costs and capital projects continue to be refined.
 As the capital project program advances through design, VPRA will bring any significant change in project budgets to the board as key milestones are met.
-The result of the FY24 financial planning update was that the uses exceed the sources by \$712M.
+The result of the FY24 financial planning update was that the uses exceed the sources by \$705M.